 Recently Mallamud was thrilled to work with Mike Mills (of R.E.M. fame), arranging and composing additional music for his Concerto for Rock Band and Violin, written for violinist Robert McDuffie, who premiered it with Mills and the Toronto Symphony Orchestra, conducted by Peter Oundjian.
 It toured the US and has upcoming performances at Brevard and with The Buffalo Philharmonic and The San Jose Symphony as well as a second tour in 2019 where Chuck Leavell of the Rolling Stones will join the band on the first half with new arrangements by Mallamud of your favorite Georgia-themed songs.
-Mallamud’s other recent and current projects include Dr. Seuss’s The Sneetches The Musical, in collaboration with playwright Philip Dawkins, which premiered at the Children’s Theatre Company in Minneapolis; Flight School The Musical (written with Joshua Cohen and Cara Lustik; based on the book by Lita Judge) which had several off-broadway runs, a US tour, is currently touring China, and a second US tour beginning in February 2019; Kid Frankenstein (written with Peter Charles Morris) which ran Off-Broadway in the Fall of 2017; nine song cycles for Dogs of Desire, the Albany Symphony’s rock-inspired new music ensemble - including Spittoonia on the Erie (written with Nathan Christiansen), which was also performed by The Albany Symphony on a barge in the Erie Canal as part of their Water Music New York project - announced by Governor Andrew Cuomo; his ballet Elegy for the Metropolitan Ballet (Twin Cities) with the Kenwood Symphony; a solo classical guitar piece, Spatula, published by Les Productions D'Oz; and projects with Emmy-nominated lyricist Alisa Hauser (A Christmas Carol on PBS), Michael Cooper (It Shoulda Been You), Joshua H. Cohen (Tamar of the River), and Len Schiff (Golem of Havana).
+Mallamud’s other recent and current projects include Dr. Seuss’s The Sneetches The Musical, in collaboration with playwright Philip Dawkins, which premiered at the Children’s Theatre Company in Minneapolis; Flight School The Musical (written with Joshua Cohen and Cara Lustik; based on the book by Lita Judge) which had several off-broadway runs, a US tour, is currently touring China, and a second US tour is scheduled to begin in February 2019; Kid Frankenstein (written with Peter Charles Morris) which ran Off-Broadway in the Fall of 2017; nine song cycles for Dogs of Desire, the Albany Symphony’s rock-inspired new music ensemble - including Spittoonia on the Erie (written with Nathan Christiansen), which was also performed by The Albany Symphony on a barge in the Erie Canal as part of their Water Music New York project - announced by Governor Andrew Cuomo; his ballet Elegy for the Metropolitan Ballet (Twin Cities) with the Kenwood Symphony; a solo classical guitar piece, Spatula, published by Les Productions D'Oz; and projects with Emmy-nominated lyricist Alisa Hauser (A Christmas Carol on PBS), Michael Cooper (It Shoulda Been You), Joshua H. Cohen (Tamar of the River), and Len Schiff (Golem of Havana).

-Mallamud has been honored with a prestigious Charles Ives Scholarship from the American Academy of Arts and Letters, two Morton Gould Young Composer Awards from ASCAP, and the Leonard Bernstein Fellowship at Tanglewood.
-He earned his bachelor’s degree from the Eastman School of Music and master’s degrees from both Juilliard and NYU’s Tisch Graduate Musical Theater Writing Program, pursuing additional graduate studies at Yale with Ned Rorem and Evan Ziporyn.
+He earned his bachelor’s degree from the Eastman School of Music and master’s degrees from Juilliard and NYU’s Tisch Graduate Musical Theater Writing Program, pursuing additional graduate studies at Yale with Ned Rorem and Evan Ziporyn.